dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Create your cinematic close-up of aiming for a shot

-Prompt
 Using 100% of the provided face, create a cinematic extreme close-up scene of an archer warrior attached in the uploaded reference image ( Keep the face of the person 100% accurate from the reference image ) at the exact moment of drawing the bowstring during a heavy downpour.
 The camera is positioned frontally, aligned directly with the arrow's axis, creating an intense and dramatic perspective.
 Extremely shallow depth of field, with absolute focus on the character's eyes, keeping the arrow partially blurred in the foreground.
 The lens simulates a 135mm telephoto lens with a wide aperture (f/1.8).
 > The character's face is coated in wet mud, dirt, and heavy rain splatters, creating realistic, visceral textures.
 Rainwater mixes with sweat, streaming down their face.
 The skin has a drenched, slick sheen with sharp, cool reflections from the wet environment.
 Soaked, disheveled hair is plastered to the face by the rain, reinforcing the wild, battle-worn look.
 The eyes, extremely sharp, are light green, piercing through the rain with determination and focus.
 > The lighting is cinematic and moody, provided by a dark, overcast storm sky.
 Cool, diffused light creates sharp, watery highlights on the drenched skin and deep shadows.
 Instead of dust, heavy rain streaks diagonally across the frame, with individual droplets visible catching the light, and a fine mist sprays near the bowstring.
 The background is completely blurred with cool-toned, wet bokeh (greys, blues, and deep greens).